Level 3 Certificate Housing Practice - Managing Housing Services Pathway (CIH)

 We offer a wide range of degrees, higher apprenticeships and professional qualifications.
 Find out how our flexible higher education programmes have progressed the career of our ex-students!

-A foundation degree student from New College Durham has won a prestigious award from the Chartered Institute of Housing (CIH).
+A foundation degree student from New College Durham has won a prestigious award from the CIH.

 - Provide the knowledge and skills required to operate effectively in a front line capacity in the housing sector